UN science panel to release key report on climate change | Science-Environment

 Previous reports by the Intergovernmental Panel on Climate Change found that those goals were achievable if drastic changes are made to the world economy in the coming decades.

-But since the last report was published in 2013, scientists have increasingly been saying that the 1.5-degree C goal is probably out of reach now because warming of more than 1 degree C has already taken place and further rises in temperature are “locked in” due to the emissions already in the atmosphere.
+But since the last report was published in 2013, scientists have increasingly been saying that the 1.5-degree C goal is probably out of reach now because the warming of more than 1 degree C has already taken place and further rises in temperature are "locked-in" due to the emissions already in the atmosphere.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)